cython/cython/docs/src/userguide/extension_types.rst

 * the :keyword:`cdef` statement,
 * the :func:`cython.declare()` function or
-* the annotation of attribute.
+* the annotation of an attribute name.

 .. tabs::